kojiishi/switchbot-rs/cli/README.md

 ## Interactive Mode

-Once the authentication is done, the interactive mode starts.
+The `switchbot` command enters the interactive mode when no arguments are specified.

+Please see the [Batch Mode](#batch-mode) section if you are looking for non-interactive usage.

 ```shell-session
 $ switchbot
 1: Hub Mini AF (Hub Mini, ID:111222333)